Fasting and abstinence of the Coptic Orthodox Church: Abstinence Fasting observance before partaking of the Holy Communion

 Coptic Orthodox Christians who expect to receive communion of the Eucharist on a certain day do not eat or drink at all during the nine hours preceding the partaking of the communion or from midnight of the previous night, whichever is longer.

 Canonical observance

 Strict fasting with abstinence is canonically forbidden on Saturdays and Sundays due to the festal character of the Sabbath and Resurrectional observances respectively.
 Holy (Bright) Saturday is the only Saturday of the year where a strict fast is kept.

 Principle of piety

 It is considered worse to advertise one's fasting than to not participate in the fast.
 Fasting is a purely personal communication between the Orthodox Christian and God, and in fact, has no place whatsoever in the public life of the Coptic Orthodox Church.

 Exceptions

 These strict fasting rules are usually relaxed by priests on an individual basis to accommodate for illness or weakness.
-Abstinence from sexual intercourse is also encouraged but not mandatory, and largely depends on the decision of each couple.
 The Coptic Orthodox fasting periods are designed to foster spiritual development and focus on liturgical practices.

-Fasting is not generally viewed as a hardship, but rather a privilege and joy in preparing for the coming “Feast Day”.
+Fasting is not generally viewed as a hardship, but rather a privilege and joy in preparing for the coming "Feast Day".